crossfilter/reductio/README.md

 reductio().min(accessorFunction)(group);
 reductio().max(accessorFunction)(group);

-// Min, max, median as boolean.
+// Min, max, median as boolean. (as of 0.0.6)
-// Once you've defined one accessor function for min, max, or median, it will be used by the others.
+// Once you've defined one accessor function for min, max, or median,
-// This avoid warning messages about overwriting the valueList. reductio().min(accessorFunction).max(true).median(true)(group);
+// it will be used by the others.
+This avoids warning messages about
+// overwriting the valueList.
+reductio().min(accessorFunction).max(true).median(true)(group);

 // Sum of squares (used in standard deviation) (as of 0.0.3)